 Ryan Michael Galloway takes you on a winding path, an adventure through different soundscapes, landscapes and eras.
 It may touch on the history of the West, the Blues of the South, or the Bluegrass of the Appalachians.
 It may be electrified or acoustic, edgy or soothing.
 It is always evocative.

 Mr. Galloway is a veteran performing songwriter who started his career in the 1970s writing music for Columbia/Screen Gems Music, Sherlyn/Kimlyn (RCA) Music, and InterWorld Music, among others.
-Turning 60 this year (2015), he holds decades of experience, which he’s relied on to become an accomplished author and speaker who educates and mentors “indie” musicians regarding technical and business strategies of the new recording industry.
-His former bands include the east coast 70s group Primadonna, Dallas-based Promise and The Rafter Rattlers.
-He also occasionally backs legendary bluesman, Michael “The Mudcat” Reames.
+Arriving a his mid sixties this year (2021), he holds decades of experience, which he’s relied on to become an accomplished author and speaker who educates and mentors “indie” musicians regarding technical and business strategies of the new recording industry.
+His bands have included the east coast 70s group Primadonna, Dallas-based Promise and The Rafter Rattlers, and currently the energetic Country Rock duo Faith & Rye.
+He has also occasionally backed legendary Texas bluesman, Michael “The Mudcat” Reames.

-To prove his point, he’s attended three out of the last four Warped Tours, and spent time checking out everyone from Falling in Reverse to Yellow Flag to Streetlight Manifesto to Dallas’ own Light the Fire.
-“These ‘kids’ know how to market themselves, and I can still learn.
-There is a such thing as mentoring down, and a such thing as mentoring up,” he says.
+To prove his point, he attended the final three Warped Tours, and spent time checking out everyone from Falling in Reverse to Yellow Flag to Streetlight Manifesto to Dallas’ own Light the Fire.
+“These artists know how to market themselves, there’s always more to learn.
+I believe in mentoring down, and mentoring up,” he says.

-He lived his early years in Northwestern Montana (Glacier National Park, Hungry Horse, Kalispell, Missoula), spent his tweens and teens in Northern Virginia and Washington DC, finally settling in North Texas in his mid-twenties where he has spent most of his life.
+He lived his early years in Northwestern Montana (Glacier National Park, Hungry Horse, Kalispell, Missoula), spent his tweens and teens in Northern Virginia and Washington DC, finally settling in North Texas in his mid-twenties, where he has spent most of his life.
 While the Western US has shaped his sensibilities, so too have his experiences growing up in the melting pot around the DC area, actually just a few miles from where David Grohl spent his grammar school years.
-In DC, one of his mentors and guitar technicians was the famous Danny Gatton, now permanently enshrined as one of Rolling Stone Magazine’s all time 100 best guitar players.
+In DC, one of his mentors and guitar technicians was the famous Danny Gatton, now permanently enshrined as one of Guitar Player Magazine’s all time 100 best guitar players.
 The few guitar lessons he took were given by another mentor, photographer and mesmerizing Grammy Award winning guitarist, Al Petteway.
+He was a founding member of several well-followed regional acts, including Primadonna and Nic Danjer, and played with the likes of Tom Saputo and Ben Mason–still popular performers of note in the DC area.
 The region swirled with local influences like the Seldom Scene, Bill Danhoff and Taffy Nivert (Take Me Home Country Roads [John Denver], Afternoon Delight [Starland Vocal Band]), Four out of Five Doctors, and a parade of famous musicians who passed through.
-This wide variety included CSN, Mahavishnu Orchestra (John McLaughlin), Chick Corea, Jeff Beck, Les Paul, Kris Kristofferson, Judy Collins, Joni Mitchell, Elizabeth Cotton, Heart, The Grateful Dead, Allman Brothers Band, Kansas, Toto, America, and David Bromberg–all influences that seeped into the young songwriter’s mind.
+This wide variety included CSN, Mahavishnu Orchestra (John McLaughlin), Larry Coryell, Chick Corea, Jeff Beck, Les Paul, Kris Kristofferson, Judy Collins, Joni Mitchell, Elizabeth Cotton, Heart, The Grateful Dead, Allman Brothers Band, Kansas, Toto, America, Boston, Jim Hall, and David Bromberg–influences that seeped into the young songwriter’s mind.

-Mr. Galloway has been supported by a host of outstanding musicians and technical team members, including Producer/Engineer/Musician Ron Logan (Shabby Road Studio), Mudcat Reames, drummer Chad Ireland, multi-instrumentalist Matt Gaskins, bassist Bill Brody, Producer/Engineer David Williams (Vault Studios Houston), Producer/Engineer Gary Tullier, multi-instrumentalist Aaron Yuhas, saxophonist Ken Miller, vocalist/multi-instrumentalist Alex Yuhas, show tech Max Yuhas, photographer Jenny Yuhas, the late pedal steel guitarist Robert Arthur, and many others.
+In addition to Faith, Mr. Galloway has been supported by a host of outstanding musicians and technical team members, including Producer/Engineer/Musician Ron Logan (Shabby Road Studio), Producer/Engineer David Williams (The Vault Studio, Houston), Michael “The Mudcat” Reames, drummer Chad Ireland, multi-instrumentalist Matt Gaskins, bassists Bill Brody and Eric Sykes, pedal steel guitarists Kerry Moore and Bob Gwaltney, multi-instrumentalist Dylan Levan, fiddle player Linda Relph, Producer/Engineer Gary Tullier, multi-instrumentalist Aaron Yuhas, saxophonist Ken Miller, vocalist Trey Chamberlin, vocalist/multi-instrumentalist Jimmy Clark, vocalist/multi-instrumentalist Alex Yuhas, show tech and photographer Max Yuhas, photographer Jenny Yuhas, photographer Jason Boyd, the late pedal steel guitarist Robert Arthur, and many others.